Skip to main content

 Learn how to translate words that appear in the variables of an exercise using the function sw_lang.

 When translating an exercise, we cannot translate the variables of the exercise.
-In exercises where words appear in the variables (for example exercises of the type “Text”), this can cause problems.
-For example, we cannot simply translate the variable $answer1 to the Dutch word “parabool”
+There is only one set of variables for all languages.
+This can cause problems in exercises where words appear in the variables (for example exercises of the type “Text”).
+For example, we cannot simply translate the variable $answer1, in the image below, to the Dutch word “parabool”.

 To solve this issue, we can use a function called sw_lang.
-The input of this function is a list of size 4 with words in different languages.
-The first word is in Dutch, the second one in English, the third in French, and the fourth in Spanish.
-For example:
+The input of this function is a list with words in different languages.
+The order of the languages is determined as: 1=Dutch

 $two -> sw_lang([“twee”,”two”,”deux”,”dos”])

 If a language is not relevant to you, you can replace the translation of the word with an empty space “”.
-For example, the variable from above that we want to translate from English to Dutch would look like
+Irrelevant fields at the end of the list can simply be omitted.
+For example, the variable from above that we want to translate from English to Dutch could look like

 There are some words for which all translations are hard-coded into our platform.
 These words are: “all”, “none”, “yes”, “no”, “indeed” and “not”.
 They can be accessed as follows: